 When was the last time you landed on a page that looked poorly designed?
 How did you feel about the company or the individual whose page it was?
 You probably thought they were spammy, amateurish, and untrustworthy.
 And that’s what your site visitors will feel about your website if you haven’t designed your site to look authoritative and trustworthy.

 Make your web design clean and well organized.
 That means clean lines, organized information, clear navigation, and more.
 For example, make your contract information prominent, highlight your awards, and given them a reason to trust you through the sentiments expressed in your headlines and website copy.

 Lastly, feature social elements that display a healthy number of people who “like” your website and products or people who have tweeted positively about your service.
-All these things will help boost customer trust in your website and you.
+All these things will help boost customer trust in your website and you, and that's why using professional services as web design Joondalup could be the best option for you and your site.

 3) Connect with your audience